dysosmus/miniflux/README.markdown

 - Mobile CSS (responsive design)
 - Keyboard shortcuts (pressing '?' displays a pop-up listing the shortcuts; pressing 'q' closes it)
 - Basic bookmarks
-- Translated in English, French, German, Italian, Czech, Spanish and Simplified Chinese
+- Translated in English, French, German, Italian, Czech, Spanish, Portuguese and Simplified Chinese
 - Themes support
 - Alternative login with a Google Account or Mozilla Persona
 - **Full article download for feeds that display only a summary** (website scraper based on Xpath rules)